-The individual should raise concerns with their immediate line manager, unless the complaint is with regards to their line manager, in which case the concern shall be raised with the Corporate Services Manager.
+The individual should raise concerns with their immediate line manager, unless the complaint is with regards to their line manager, in which case the concern shall be raised with the Head of Finance & Corporate Services.
 This information will be passed on as soon possible to the Chief Executive.

-Where a complaint is with regards to the Chief Executive, these should be made directly to the Chair of the Board.
+Where a complaint is with regards to the Chief Executive Officer, these should be made directly to the Chair of the Board.

-Any complaints will be investigated by the Chief Executive unless the complaint is against the Chief Executive or is in any way related to their actions.
-Where the complaint is related to the Chief Executive, it should be addressed to the Chairperson of the Management Board who will in turn appoint an independent person to investigate the allegations.
+Any complaints will be investigated by the Chief Executive Officer unless the complaint is against the Chief Executive Officer or is in any way related to their actions.
+Where the complaint is related to the Chief Executive Officer, it should be addressed to the Chairperson of the Management Board who will in turn appoint an independent person to investigate the allegations.